GEO: What it is and What Actually Matters (and What Doesn't)

 Ready to put this into practice?

-The GEO 101 playbook walks you through how to measure your AI visibility and take action, step by step.
+The GEO 101 playbook walks you through measuring your AI visibility and taking action, step by step.

 Start monitoring your visibility across ChatGPT, Gemini, Claude, Perplexity, and more AI models.